 Hard Red Kuri Squash

 Inventory, 25 lbs : 0

-The Red Kuri squash, botanically classified as Cucurbita maxima, is formally known as Uchiki Kuri squash in its place of origin, Japan.
-The word kuri translates to chestnut, the main flavor profile found in the Red Kuri squash.
+The Red Kuri squash, botanically classified as part of Cucurbita maxima is also known as Climbing Onion squash, Hokkaido squash, Uchiki Kuri squash in its place of origin (Japan), and Potimarron squash in France.
+It is a hubbard type squash and sometimes also referred to as a baby red hubbard type since its appearance is like that of a petite hubbard.
+The word “kuri” translates to mean chestnut in Japanese, the main flavor profile found in the Red Kuri squash.

 Recipes that include Hard Red Kuri Squash.
 One is easiest, three is harder.

 |Mad About Macarons||Pumpkin Spice Macarons & Roasted Red Kuri Squash Filling|

 |Amazingly Tasty||Roasted Red Kuri Squash Soup|

 |Just Hungry||Vegan Baked Kuri Squash and Apple Maple Pudding|

 |Not Eating Out In New York||Kuri Squash “Steaks” and Eggs|